How To Dry Wood Fast For Woodworking

 Drying Wood Indoors vs Outdoors

-One of the fastest whys to dry lumber is by kiln drying wood and the results in terms of drying time will largely depend on the density of the lumber.
-But typically, a piece of wood 2 inches thick will take around 20 hours to dry using a high-temperature kiln.
+- Typically, a piece of wood 2 inches thick will take around 20 hours to dry using a high-temperature kiln.

 How To Dry Wood Fast For Woodworking

-Step-By-Step Drying Process to Drying Wood Fast
+Step-By-Step Air Drying Process to Drying Wood Fast

 Step 1: Test (MC) Moisture Content